 4) Neutral pH

-Porous means it should be able to soak in.
-If there are sealers or adhesives on the surface they will disallow absorption.
-If the surface has been highly power-troweled it will also make the surface so dense that water will not soak in easily.
+Porous means it should be able to soak in easily.
+If there are sealers, paint or adhesives on the surface they will disallow absorption.
+If the surface has been power-troweled it will also make the surface so dense that water will not soak in easily.

 How to Test?
 Place a few drops of water onto the surface and see if it beads up or soaks in.
-If it soaks in, then the surface is porous and GBS Penetrating Sealer will also soak in.
+If it soaks in and darkens, then the surface is porous and GBS Penetrating Sealer will also soak in.
 Nothing need be done except to make sure it is clean, dry and have a neutral pH.
 See #2 and #3 below.

 If, however it beads up and does not soak in for about an hour, then there is either something on the surface or it has been power-troweled.